-(iii) To the payment of all obligations owed to all Reserve Instrument Providers, ratably, according to the amounts due without any discrimination or preference under any applicable agreement related to any Reserve Instrument Agreement.
+(iii) To the payment of all obligations used to all Reserve Instrument Providers, natably, according to the amounts due without any discrimination or preference under any applicable agreement related to any Reserve Instrument Agreement.

-Whenever moneys are to be applied pursuant to the provisions of this Section 7.4, such moneys shall be applied at such times, and from time to time, as the Trustee shall determine, having due regard to the amounts of such moneys available for such application and the likelihood of additional moneys becoming available for such application in the future.
-Whenever the Trustee shall apply such funds, it shall fix the date upon which such application is to be made and upon such date interest on the amounts of Principal paid on such dates shall cease to accrue.
+Whenever moneys are to be applied pursuant to the provisions of this Section 7.4, such moneys shall be applied at such times, and from time to time, as the Trustee shall determine, having due tegard to the amounts of such moneys available for such application and the likelihood of additional moneys becoming available for such application in the future.
+Whenever the Trustee shall apply such funds, it shall firs the date (which shall be an Interest Payment Date unless it shall deem another date more suitable) upon which such application is to be made and upon such date interest on the amounts of principal paid on such date shall cose to accrue.